 Many of Tucson’s biggest attractions are outside the city limits and covered under various road trips: Biosphere 2 and Mission San Xavier del Bac are north and south of Tucson along US-93, while the two-part Saguaro National Park is east and west of downtown (and covered with the US-80 Southern Pacific route).
 But unlike many modern desert cities, downtown Tucson is worth a wander for the many historic buildings that have been spared the redeveloper’s wrecking ball, including a wonderfully restored Roaring 1920s movie palace, the Fox Tucson Theatre on Congress Street, which has frequent movies and great live concerts.

-The other center of activity is two miles north and east from downtown, where the nicely landscaped 380-acre University of Arizona campus spreads between Speedway Boulevard and 6th Street.
+The other center of activity is 2 mi (3.2 km) north and east from downtown, where the nicely landscaped 392-ac (159-ha) University of Arizona campus spreads between Speedway Boulevard and 6th Street.
 The campus holds the engaging historical exhibits of the Arizona State Museum (520/621-6302, Mon.-Sat., $5) and one of the country’s preeminent photography collections in the Center for Creative Photography (1030 N. Olive Rd., 520/621-7968, donation).

 On the southeast side of Tucson, off I-10 at the Kolb Road exit, Davis-Monthan Air Force Base holds one of the strangest sights in the entire Southwest desert: rows and rows and rows of surplus military aircraft, lined up for what seems like miles.
 The official name for this desert facility is the Aerospace Maintenance and Regeneration Group (AMARG), but it’s best known as The Boneyard because of its role as a salvage yard for aircraft long past their production era.
-You can glimpse dozens of the planes from the highway, but for the full experience you have to sign up for one of the popular tours (520/574-0462, Mon.-Fri., $15 and up, reserve online or by phone).
+You can glimpse dozens of the planes from the highway, but for the full experience you have to sign up for one of the popular tours (520/574-0462, Mon.-Fri., $15 and up, reservations required 16 days in advance).
 The tours are offered by the Pima Air and Space Museum, which has another extensive exhibit of aircraft, including JFK’s Air Force One, nearby, and also operates the unique Titan Missile Museum south of Tucson.

-The foothills of the Santa Catalina Mountains, which rise north of Tucson, are blessed by Sabino Canyon (520/749-2327, daily), 12 miles east of downtown (take Tanque Verde Road to Sabino Canyon Road).
+The foothills of the Santa Catalina Mountains, which rise north of Tucson, are blessed by Sabino Canyon (520/749-8700, daily), 14 mi (22.5 km) east of downtown (take Tanque Verde Road to Sabino Canyon Road).
 With its seasonal waterfalls and a nearly year-round creek, Sabino Canyon is a great place to stretch your legs while getting a sense of how pretty and vibrant the desert can be.

-West of Tucson, beyond where Speedway Boulevard climbs over Gates Pass, Tucson Mountain is home to a section of Saguaro National Park and the excellent Arizona Sonora Desert Museum (520/883-2702, daily, $21).
-Apart from spending a lifetime in the desert, there’s no better place to get a sense of the abundant flora and fauna of the Sonora Desert than this creatively presented zoological park.
+West of Tucson, beyond where Speedway Boulevard climbs over Gates Pass, Tucson Mountain is home to a section of Saguaro National Park and the excellent Arizona Sonora Desert Museum (520/883-2702, daily, $22).
+Apart from spending a lifetime in the desert, there’s no better place to get a sense of the abundant flora and fauna of the Sonoran Desert than this creatively presented zoological park.

 The main I-10 freeway runs diagonally from northwest to southeast along the usually dry Santa Cruz River at the western edge of town.
-Tucson stretches east from here for over 10 miles, and north toward the foothills of the Santa Catalina Mountains.
+Tucson stretches east from here for more than 10 mi (16 km), and north toward the foothills of the Santa Catalina Mountains.
 The main east-west route across town is Speedway Boulevard, along with numerous parallel roads.

-One of the most enjoyable places to eat in Tucson is the quirky Café Poca Cosa (110 E. Pennington St., 520/622-6400), right downtown.
-Adventurously creative Mexican food, served up in large portions at reasonable prices, is the specialty here—try anything in a mole sauce, and you won’t be disappointed.
-Nearby, the Little Café Poca Cosa (151 N. Stone St.) is open for breakfast and lunch versions of the same delicious stuff.
-On the west side of downtown, El Charro (311 N. Court Ave., 520/622-1922) is “the oldest family-operated Mexican restaurant in the USA,” so they say, serving up inexpensive food and margaritas since 1922 in a turn-of-the-20th-century house.
+An enjoyable place to eat breakfast or lunch in Tucson is The Little One (151 N. Stone St.), which offers adventurously creative Mexican food.
+Try anything in a mole sauce, and you won’t be disappointed.
+On the west side of downtown, El Charro Café (311 N. Court Ave., 520/622-1922) is “the oldest family-operated Mexican restaurant in the USA,” so they say, serving up inexpensive food and margaritas since 1922 in a turn-of-the-20th-century house.